microsoft/azure-health-data-services-toolkit/samples/Quickstart/README.md

 ### Deploy Quickstart

 1. Create a new directory on your local machine and open that directory in a terminal or command prompt.
-2. User need to be logged in to Azure using `az login` .
+2. User need to be logged in to Azure using az login
 3. Deploy the needed resources with the below `azd` command.
 This will pull the Quickstart code and deploy needed Azure resources.

     ```dotnetcli